 Here are some of my top picks for where to go and what to do if you’re traveling to Zurich, Switzerland with kids.

-In Zurich, it's easy to take a train, bus or boat (or gondola!) to almost anywhere you need to go.
+In Zurich, public transportation is well organized and fairly easy to navigate even for first time visitors.
+It’s easy to take a train, bus or boat (or gondola!) to almost anywhere you need to go.

 If you’ll be in the area for a few days or a week, I suggest getting the Swiss Travel Pass or the Swiss Travel Flex Pass.
 The best part for families: children under the age of 16 travel for free when accompanied by a parent who has a Swiss Family Card; children under the age of 6 travel free with an accompanying adult (no Swiss Family Card needed).

-Traveling by train is a fabulous way to see the diverse and stunning Swiss countryside.
-I just love watching the landscape change from picturesque cities to small towns, mountains, lakes, and rivers.
+Traveling by train is a great way to see the diverse and stunning Swiss countryside.
+You get an incredible view watching the landscape change from picturesque cities to small towns, mountains, lakes, and rivers.

 Walk and play along Lake Zurich

-Or partake in our favorite activity: take the ferry from Zurich to one of the other towns.
+Or partake in our favorite activity: take one of the boat trips from Zurich to one of the other nearby towns.
 On hot summer days, visit the largest covered waterpark in Europe – the Alpamare – in Pfäffikon.

 Walk around the Niederdorf

-Located in the Old Town of Zurich, the Niederdorf is like a small European village within the big city.
+Simply walking around town is one of the best ways to explore Zurich.
+Make sure you take a stroll to the Niederdorf.
+Located in the Old Town Zurich city centre, the Niederdorf is like a small European village within the big city.

 Every restaurant we’ve ever taken our kids to in the Niederdorf of Zurich has been kid-friendly.